Our knowledge of orthopaedics. Your best health.

 A bone graft is primarily used to stimulate bone healing.
 It increases bone production and helps the vertebrae heal together into a solid bone.

+• Autograft.
 In the past, a bone graft harvested from the patient's hip was the only option for fusing the vertebrae.
 This type of graft is called an autograft.
-Harvesting a bone graft may require an additional incision during the operation.
-It increases the length of surgery and can cause increased pain after the operation because of an additional region of the pelvis being included in the procedure.
+Harvesting a bone graft:

-One alternative to harvesting a bone graft is an allograft, which is cadaver bone.
+• Allograft.
+One alternative to harvesting a bone graft is using an allograft, which is cadaver bone.
 An allograft is typically acquired through a bone bank.

-Today, several artificial bone graft materials have also been developed.
-These artificial materials are often used with an autograft or allograft.
+• Artificial bone grafts.
+Several artificial bone graft materials have also been developed.
+These artificial materials are often used along with an autograft or allograft.

 How long does the surgery take?

-Most fusions last from 4 to 8 hours, depending on the size of the patient's curve and how much of the spine needs to be fused.
-Some of this time is spent preparing the patient for anesthesia, hooking the patient up to various monitors, and positioning the patient to be as safe and comfortable as possible.
+Most fusions last 4 to 8 hours, depending on the size of the patient's curve and how much of the spine needs to be fused.
+Some of this time is spent:

 How much pain will I be in after surgery?